What is Group B Strep (GBS)?

-Women can carry GBS in the bowel, vagina, bladder, or throat, usually without showing any symptoms.
-Usually, the presence of GBS is detected only by taking a swab of both the vagina and rectum for special culture.
+Group B Strep (GBS) is a bacteria that can be found in the bowels, vagina, bladder, or throat, and commonly without any symptoms.
 About one in four pregnant women normally carry Group B Strep (GBS) in their vaginas.
 Most don't even know that they carry it, and the majority of pregnant women testing positive for GBS have no problems.
-But GBS can lead to certain complications for both mother and baby, so if you test positive when you're pregnant, you should be treated during labor.
+However, GBS can lead to certain complications for both you and your and baby, so if you test positive when you're pregnant, you should be treated during labor.

 About one in four pregnant women carry a bacterium called Group B Streptococcus (Group B Strep or GBS) in their vagina.
-Most don’t even know that they carry it.
-Women can carry GBS in the bowel, vagina, bladder, or throat, usually without showing any symptoms.
-It’s no really well established how exactly women get infected with GBS, but it could be sexually transmitted and people who carry GBS typically do so temporarily that is, they do not become lifelong carriers of the bacteria.
+It is not well established how exactly women get infected with GBS, but it can be sexually transmitted and people who carry GBS are only temporarily infected in most cases, although some people can become lifelong carriers of the bacteria.

 Babies that become infected with GBS at birth (“early-onset”) can develop pneumonia or meningitis, an infection of the nervous system.
 Babies that survive the initial infection, particularly those who have meningitis, may have long-term problems, such as hearing or vision loss or learning disabilities.
 Premature babies are more susceptible to GBS infection than full-term babies, but three in four babies who get GBS disease are full term.

 GBS disease may also develop in infants 1 week to several months after birth ("late-onset disease").
-While the source of the infection in early-onset disease is usually the mother, in late-onset disease the source of the infection is usually unknown.
+While the source of the infection in early-onset disease is usually from the mother, in late-onset disease the source of the infection is usually unknown.